Dietetics (pre-registration) - MSc

 You will state three placement preferences prior to each practice placement allocation, but no guarantee is given that you will be allocated to one of your preferences.
 You are encouraged to undertake Practice Placements A2, B and C with three different providers, subject to availability, to widen your experience of dietetic practice.
 Prior to applying for placement, you will be provided with a list of practice placement providers and information about the placement experience.
 You should not assume that this list will remain the same throughout your training.

 Practice Placements are allocated by the BCU Dietetics Placement Lead and Course Lead.
 Please note that all practice placement allocations are provisional until the start date of the placement.

 We will aim to inform you of your practice placement approximately 4 weeks before starting the placement.
 You can request a change of placement due to exceptional circumstances.

 Placements are compulsory and if you do not successfully meet the professional capabilities for all four placements, you will not meet the requirements for successful completion of the programme.

-This postgraduate dietetics degree course will be delivered full-time over two years, with each year comprising 45 weeks of learning – this is required to incorporate your clinical placements.
+This postgraduate dietetics degree course will be delivered full-time over a minimum of two years, with each year comprising 45 weeks of learning – this is required to incorporate your clinical placements.